spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

     "name": "string"
   },
   "module_version": {
+    "module": {
-    "id": "string - unique ID of the module", "administrative": "boolean - is the stack administrative", "branch": "string - tracked branch of the module", "labels": ["string - list of arbitrary, user-defined selectors"], "namespace": "string - repository namespace, only relevant to GitLab repositories", "project_root": "optional string - project root as set on the Module, if any", "repository": "string - name of the source repository", "terraform_provider": "string - name of the main Terraform provider used by the module", "version": {
+      "id": "string - unique ID of the module", "administrative": "boolean - is the module administrative", "branch": "string - tracked branch of the module", "labels": ["string - list of arbitrary, user-defined selectors"], "namespace": "string - repository namespace, only relevant to GitLab repositories", "name": "string - name of the module", "project_root": "optional string - project root as set on the Module, if any", "repository": "string - name of the source repository", "terraform_provider": "string - name of the main Terraform provider used by the module", "space": {
-      "number": "string - semver version number",
+        "id": "string - id of a space",
+        "labels": ["string - list of arbitrary, user-defined selectors"], "name": "string - name of a the space"
+      },
+      "worker_pool": {
+        "public": "boolean - worker pool information",
+        "id": "string - unique ID of the worker pool", "name": "string - name of the worker pool", "labels": ["string - list of arbitrary, user-defined selectors"] }
+    },
+    "version": {
+      "commit": {
+        "author": "string",
+        "branch": "string",
+        "created_at": "number (timestamp in nanoseconds)",
+        "hash": "string",
+        "message": "string",
+        "url": "string"
+      },
-      "created_at": "number - creation Unix timestamp in nanoseconds", }
+      "created_at": "number - creation Unix timestamp in nanoseconds", "id": "string - id of the version being created", "latest": "boolean - is the module version latest", "number": "string - semver version number",
+      "state": "string - current module state: ACTIVE, FAILED", "test_runs": [{
+        "created_at": "number (timestamp in nanoseconds)",
+        "id": "string - id of the test",
+        "state": "string - state of the test", "title": "string - title of the test", "updated_at": "number (timestamp in nanoseconds)",
+      }]
+    }
   },
   "run_updated": {